Municipal elections in Costa Mesa, California: 2026 Municipal Election

 The 2026 municipal election will be held on November 3, 2026.
 The positions of mayor and councilmember for districts 3, 4, and 5 will be on the ballot.
+One ballot measure will be on the ballot.
 The incumbents for each of those positions are term-limited.

 2026 Mayoral Election

 Incumbent mayor John Stephens is term-limited.

 Candidates

 The following candidates have filed candidate intention statements: